TUNNIES & MACKEREL (North-east Atlantic Ocean)

 November 2004

 A Big-eyed Tuna, Thunnus obesus, was reported caught on road and line off south-west England.
 This is the first record on these report pages and the only previous record seems to be from 1985.
-Further details are not available at the time of writing.
+Further details were not available at the time of writing.

 Report from Doug Herdson (National Marine Aquarium, Plymouth)